team-eternity/eternity/docs/readme.txt

   * New delta structure, splashdelta.
 It's similar to terraindelta but applies to splash definitions.

-  * Gameplay hash-based compatibility to fix old wads not working.
+  * Added gameplay hash-based compatibility to fix old wads.

+  * Added the 200 DEHEXTRA sounds.

   Level Editing Stuff